-I don’t know why we waited so long to visit Bora Bora, that is what our kids said too, why didn’t we come here before?!
+I don’t know why we waited so long to visit Bora Bora, that is what our kids said too… Why didn’t we come here before?!
 Every December we spend a few days at a beach resort, it has been Cancun or the Caribbean for most years, sometimes Hawaii.
-We never made the trek out to the French Polynesia – it is a 9 hour flight from LA to Tahiti and a 1 hour and a few hundred dollars flight to Bora Bora but oh so worth it.
-May be because it is marketed as a Honeymoon destination but we loved visiting Bora Bora with kids.
+We never made the trek out to French Polynesia – it is just a 9 hour flight from LA to Tahiti and a 1 hour (and a few hundred dollars flight) to Bora Bora but oh so worth it.
+Maybe because it is marketed as a Honeymoon destination but we loved visiting Bora Bora with kids.

 The short flight doubles as a scenic flight where you can see the pretty blue shades of the lagoon and ocean water and the islands.
 Once you land in the scenic little airport on the Motu in Bora Bora you are in paradise already, it is probably the tiniest and prettiest we have ever seen.
 Your resort boat is waiting to whisk you to away and you feel like a little celebrity when the staff meets you with leis!
 Bora Bora is so picturesque with the barrier reef, turquoise lagoon and in the center of the island are the remnants of an extinct volcano rising to two peaks, Mount Pahia and Mount Otemanu.

 The service at Conrad Bora Bora Nui Resort and Spa was impeccable, the staff so friendly and always ready to pamper us and make us feel special.
 We had a welcome package of champagne, several bottles of water, macarons, cookies, fruits, chocolates waiting for us when we were dropped off by the golf cart at our bungalow.
 We didn’t even finish half of it!